 When we step into a new company, we sometimes make the mistake of looking at everything from the lens of the old company.
 While there may be overlap in how the business is run (especially in the SaaS world); no two businesses are alike.

 Thus, that tool that made you look like a champ in the previous company might not work in the new environment.
 The key is to recognize that bias you might have in our decision making.

 If you cannot solve a problem by building standard salesforce automation (workflow rules, process builder, flow); it might be better to buy a tool that can solve your problem rather than writing custom code.
 We often don’t consider the cost of maintenance of custom code when making those build vs. buy decisions.
 The person who inherits your Salesforce organization will thank you for not solving every problem with Apex.

 There are instances when buying a new tool might be a better option to solve your problem rather than writing custom code.

 When building or optimizing a sales process, I always like to start with understanding the customer’s buying process.
 It’s crucial to know where on the spectrum of “I don’t want to talk to a human to buy this” (no/low touch) to “I am looking for a partner than a software” (enterprise sales), your company operates.
 Knowing where you fall on that spectrum helps you realize your priorities.

-If you operate in a transactional model with lower ASP (Average Sale Price), you would want to make sure that your processes and tech-stack are geared towards reps spending less time doing administrative tasks and filling out unnecessary fields.
-In comparison, in a high ASP model with longer sales cycles, you would prioritize gathering more data per stage over speed.
+If you operate in a transactional model with a lower ASP (Average Sale Price), you would want to make sure that your processes and tech-stack are geared towards reps spending less time doing administrative tasks and filling out unnecessary fields.
+In comparison, in a high ASP model with longer sales cycles; you would prioritize gathering more data per stage over speed.